bbossssss/Customer_Analytics/Customer Insight Analysis/README.md

 If you have questions, suggestions, or want to collaborate, please contact me at Satornboss@gmail.com.

-Thank you for joining us on this exciting data journey!
+Thank you for joining on this exciting data journey!